CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 If you are using Windows Firewall, some ports are opened during installation and others are opened dynamically as needed.
 If any other firewall is used, it will be necessary to add the rules described in [Port Requirements][] to open the correct ports.

-The `Cortex.Innovation.Test.PortUsage.ps1` script is provided during installation to test the ports on each Application Server and make sure they do not overlap with any other programs; most ports may be altered if this is the case, the description will say if this is not possible.
+The `Cortex.Innovation.Test.PortUsage.ps1` script is provided during installation to test the ports on the Web Application Server and each Application Server and make sure they do not overlap with any other programs; most ports may be altered if this is the case, the description will say if this is not possible.

 #### Certificate Requirements